technakal/techdegree-unit-05/README.md

 ##### Priority 2

 6. When the user is viewing the Employee_Data, the Employee_App shall allow the user to navigate through the Employee_Data for each Employee, one at a time.
-7. When {the user reaches the beginning of the Employee_List} AND {the user navigates to the prior Employee}, the Employee_App shall navigate the user to the Employee at the end of the Employee_List.
+7. When {the user reaches the beginning of the Employee_List} AND {the user navigates to the prior Employee}, the Employee_App shall display the Employee_Data for the Employee at the end of the Employee_List.
-8. When {the user reaches the end of the Employee_List} AND {the user navigates to the next Employee}, the Employee_App shall navigate the user to the Employee at the beginning of the Employee_List.
+8. When {the user reaches the end of the Employee_List} AND {the user navigates to the next Employee}, the Employee_App shall display the Employee_Data for the Employee at the beginning of the Employee_List.
 9. The Employee_App shall allow the user to filter the Employee_List by name.
 10. The Employee_App shall differ from the Visual_Design in one or more of the following ways:
     a.
 Color